softwaremills/complexvalidation/README.md

 ## Project Quality Summary

 This code is of alpha quality, basically.
-I'm pretty confident about all of the functions except `remote` (which doesn't have a comprehensive test suite yet), and it should work great for text boxes, selects, and check boxes.
+It should work great for text boxes, selects, and check boxes.
 I have code in for radio buttons and multiselects, but it's not well-tested.
+And I have tested code for `remote`, but it's possible that it will change in future.
+Some things, like `remote` with arrays (used with multiselects) and dates, are a little fiddly.
+I'm doing some thinking about whether the treatment is optimal.

-There is a NuGet package which lists the version as 0.1.
+There is a NuGet package which lists the version as 0.2.
 It does so as a warning.
 The package is primarily a convenience for me, the author, because I'm using this in a couple commercial projects of mine.
 But I'm working on getting a comprehensive series of test suites in.

 ## Introduction